PaulMKohler/AdventureSandbox/AdventurePlayground/MyCharacters/README.md

 We can perform actions on the object (S) for scale (G) to grab, after pressing G we can press an Axis to limit movement to that axis.
 Or Shift+Axis to remove translation in that axis.
 You can pull out the item transform component from the blender inspector.
 (R) is for Rotate.

 Shift+D can duplicate shapes.

+Adding Color, make sure to pay attention to the display mode.

+Wireframe mode good to see overlaps.
+Material preview mode is where you can see what your materials all look like.
+Rendered mode shows whole scene including shadows.

+**Shading Edit Mode**  shows a shader editor at the bottom.
+If we need a new material we can create one in the screen at the bottom of the window.
+Same types of brightness, smoothness properties as we see in Unity.

+When scalang or moving we can go by local scale by changing option at top of blender.
+We can also lock axis to local by pressing the axis twice.

+If we have multiple objects selected which we want to scale we can choose to scale them towards a center pivot or individual center points.